aldertzomer/cgmlst/README.md

 # cgmlst

 Fork of Torsten Seemanns excellent [mlst](https://github.com/tseemann/mlst) tool modified for cgMLST.
-Only campylobacter and ecoli cgMLST schemes available but others may work as well.
+Schemes supported are campylobacter, ecoli and Lmono.
+Others may work as well.
 Text below was crudely adapted from the readme of mlst

 ## Quick Start